-- 2 acorn squash cut in half, insides removed.
+- 2 acorn squash cut in half, seeds removed

 - olive oil

-- Place 1 Tbsp. butter, 1 Tbsp. maple syrup, 1/8 tsp cinnamon and a pinch of nutmeg and cloves into each squash half.
+- Place 1 tablespoon butter, 1 tablespoons maple syrup, ⅛ teaspoon ground cinnamon and a pinch of ground nutmeg and ground cloves into each squash half.

-- Return to the oven for 30 minutes or until easily pierced with a knife or fork.
+- Return to the oven and bake for an additional 30 minutes or until the flesh is easily pierced with a knife or fork.

 - Remove from oven and let cool for 5-10 minutes before serving.